 "Among other things."

 Draco laughed.
 "Thank you.
 I needed that this morning."

-He kissed her for luck.
+He chuckled and kissed her for luck.

 "I need to speak with you about Scorpius."
 Draco strode into the room.
 "He's a seventh-year.
 Of age.
 You should respect his decisions."